 These media sources are slightly to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-Factual Reporting: MIXED
+Factual Reporting: MOSTLY FACTUAL

-World Press Freedom Rank: USA 48/180
+Press Freedom Rank: MOSTLY FREE

-Founded in 1946, The Foundation for Economic Education (FEE) is a libertarian economic think-tank dedicated to the “economic, ethical and legal principles of a free society.”
-FEE publishes books, daily articles, and hosts seminars and lectures.
-FEE was Founded by Leonard E. Read, Henry Hazlitt, David Goodrich, Donaldson Brown, Leo Wolman, Fred R. Fairchild, Claude E. Robinson, and Jasper Crane, the foundation is the oldest free-market think tank in the United States.
+Founded in 1946, The Foundation for Economic Education (FEE) is a libertarian economic think-tank dedicated to the “economic, ethical, and legal principles of a free society.”
+FEE publishes books, daily articles and hosts seminars and lectures.
+FEE was founded by Leonard E. Read, Henry Hazlitt, David Goodrich, Donaldson Brown, Leo Wolman, Fred R. Fairchild, Claude E. Robinson, and Jasper Crane; the foundation is the oldest free-market think tank in the United States.